wgseligman/GramsSim/scripts/README.md

 [`dEdxExample.py`](dEdxExample.py) - The same as above, in Python.

-[`RadialDistance.py`](RadialDistance.py) - a more realistic example of how to look at the trees produced by gramsg4.
+[`RadialDistance.py`](RadialDistance.py) - a more realistic example of how to look at the trees produced by `gramsg4`.

-[`AllFilesExample.cc`](AllFilesExample.cc) - An example of how to open all the output files from all the GramsSim programs at once, set them up as [friend trees][80].
+[`AllFilesExample.cc`](AllFilesExample.cc) - An example of how to open all the output files from all the `GramsSim` programs at once, set them up as [friend trees][80].
-This allows you to treat the entire ensemble of GramsSim files as a single structure.
+This allows you to treat the entire ensemble of `GramsSim` output files as a single structure.
 (As the comments in the code warn, don't copy this blindly.
 Edit it down to only read the files you need.)